m3au/meows/models/error-response.md

 ## Usage

 Error responses are returned by API endpoints when an error occurs.
-The standardized format ensures consistent error handling across the application.
+The standardized format enables uniform error handling across the application.

 ## Related Documentation